jacixn/INKAMI/README.md

 1. Create a GitHub repo under your account (e.g. `jacixn/inkami`) and push this workspace.
 2. In the repo settings → Pages, choose “GitHub Actions” as the source.
 3. Add a repository secret named `PUBLIC_API_URL` pointing to your deployed FastAPI backend (Render/Fly/etc).
-Until you have a backend, the live upload view will only show the demo timeline.
+Without a backend, the reader and status views will stay in their placeholder states because no real chapters exist to stream.
 4. The included workflow `.github/workflows/deploy-web.yml` runs on every push to `main`, builds `apps/web` with `next export`, and deploys the static files to Pages.
 5. Your site will be available at `https://<username>.github.io/<repo>/` (or `https://<username>.github.io` if the repo itself is `<username>.github.io`).